Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Proofs of the Main theorems

-Using Frey-Mazur Conjecture we can conclude that $E_i$ is isogenous to one of finitely many elliptic curves $E'$.
-In each isogeny class there are finitely many members so we can say that $E_i$ is isomorphic to one of the finitely many $E'_k$s, whose finite set of $j$-invariants we denote by $S$.
-Now, by applying Proposition \ref{Problematic}, it follows that by possibly increasing $p$, we can assume that $j_{E_i}$ is not in this set, hence getting a contradiction.
+Now, we apply Theorem \ref{thm:EC} in the following manner.
+If $r \equiv 3 \mod 4$, then $K:=\Q(\zeta_r +\zeta_r^{-1})$ has odd degree and we apply Theorem \ref{thm:EC} (1).
+If $r \equiv 1 \mod 4$ then we use the Theorem \ref{thm:EC} (2) with $\frakq$ in the statement of the theorem being $\beta$.
+Using the assumption $r\mid z$, Propositions \ref{prop:valj} and \ref{prop:inertia} and taking $p$ to be larger than the $\text{Norm}_{K/\Q}(\beta) \pm 1$ we see that assumptions of Theorem \ref{thm:EC} (2) are satisfied.
+Either way, we get that $\bar{\rho}_{E,p} \sim \bar{\rho}_{E',p}$ for some finitely many elliptic curves $E'$ (the ones with conductor $\mathcal{N}_p$).
+Using the Weak Frey--Mazur Conjecture we can conclude that $E$ is isogenous to one of finitely many elliptic curves $E'$, by possibly enlarging $p$ again.
+In each isogeny class there are finitely many members so we can say that $E$ is isomorphic to one of the finitely many $E'$s, whose finite set of $j$-invariants we denote by $S$.
+Now, by applying Proposition \ref{Problematic}, it follows that by possibly increasing $p$, we can assume that $j_{E}$ is not in this set, hence reaching a contradiction.